cactool/cactool/README.md

 The server will be running on port 80

 ## Custom Builds
 There are some additional configuration settings available.
-For example those aimed at low-memory machines (for example users installing Cactool on a Raspberry Pi), or server users with a public facing instance (such as custom ports, limiting file size uploads, and limiting user-signups.
+For example those aimed at low-memory machines (such as installing Cactool on a Raspberry Pi), or server users with a public facing instance (such as custom ports, limiting file size uploads, and limiting user-signups.
 Please read the documents for more.

 # Credits
 The project’s Principle Investigator is [Dr Liam McLoughlin](https://Leelum.com), *Lecturer in Media & Communication at the University of Liverpool*, and development was undertaken by [Sam Ezeh](https://github.com/dignissimus)